Moonves vs. Redstone: A pivotal week for CBS

 National Amusements asserted that the CBS board members are attempting "an unprecedented usurpation of a controlling stockholder's voting power."

-Wednesday afternoon, the company moved to prevent CBS from cutting Redstone's voting stake by changing the CBS bylaws.
+Later in the day on Wednesday, NAI moved to prevent CBS from cutting Redstone's voting stake by changing the CBS bylaws.
 The amendment requires board actions, like the one in question, to be approved by a supermajority of the CBS board of directors.

 "NAI believes the irresponsible action taken by CBS and its special committee put in motion a chain of events that poses significant risk to CBS," the company said in a statement.